 The Sustainable Development Studies Semester is taught on the “Block Plan” with one course per block.

-Block 1: Thai Language and Society is 5 weeks long.
+Block 1: Thai Language and Society is 4 weeks long.
 Language classes start on the first day, and continue throughout the semester when students are in Chiang Mai.
-The first week focuses on orientation and preparing for the semester, with weeks 2-4 focused on seminars.
 Experiential field studies happen throughout the block, with time off-campus studying Thai society, development and culture.

 Expedition Field Courses (Blocks 2-4)